just-buildsystem/justbuild/doc/tutorial/cross-compiling.md

 ```

 The reason is that a test actually has to run the created binary
-and that requires a build enviroment of the target architecture.
+and that requires a build environment of the target architecture.
-So, if not being told how to obtain such an environemt, they carry
+So, if not being told how to obtain such an environment, they carry
-out the test in the best mannor they can, i.e., by transitioning
+out the test in the best manner they can, i.e., by transitioning
 everything to host.
 So, in order to properly test the cross-compiled
 binary, we need to do two things.

 - We need to setup remote execution on the correct architecture,
-  either by buying the apropriate hardware, or by running an emulator.
+  either by buying the appropriate hardware, or by running an emulator.
 - We need to tell `justbuild` on how to reach that endpoint.

 To continue the example, let's say we set up an `arm64` machine,